 Use active voice.

 Passive voice tends to be much weaker and less effective than active voice, so try to use active voice as much as possible in your blog post.
 Active voice creates sentences that are clear, direct, and easy to read, while passive voice often sounds harsh, indirect, and complicated.
 For example:

-Active voice: The cashier counted the money.
+Active voice: The seamstress fixed the prom dress.